commit-live-students/pandas_project/README.md

 You will become proficient with the power-tool of pandas - the DataFrame.

 ## About the dataset
-We will continue to manipulate the famous IPL dataset but this time we will experience the power of pandas DataFrames!
+We will continue to manipulate the IPL dataset but this time we will experience the power of pandas DataFrames!

-By completing this project you have an opportunity to win 750 points